kennywang112/MapperAlgo/README.md

 1.  **Optimization**: While the current version speeds up computations by 100 times as the dataset grows, there are still some computational challenges that need to be addressed.

 2.  **Expanded Clustering Methods**: Clustering is a crucial component of the Mapper algorithm.
-In addition to hierarchical clustering, I aim to include a variety of clustering techniques to increase flexibility and adaptability.
+In addition to hierarchical clustering, I aim to include a variety of clustering techniques to increase flexibility and adaptability. (ex.
+K-means, DBSCAN, etc.)

 3.  **Code Structure**: The code is still under development and may be challenging to understand in its current form.
 My goal is to streamline the structure and provide a simple white paper that explains how to use the method effectively.